NHM-STARS/materials18/README.md

 ## Day 4: Reproducibility

 - Reproducible workflows
-- Functions, tidy code and literate programming in R
+- Functions, tidy code, and literate programming in R
 - Reproducible reports with RMarkdown
 - More advanced gitting
 - Data and code archiving